Swords-in-the-darkness/ReelIt/README.md

 [@vanarothorn](https://github.com/vanarothorn)

-## Acknowledgments
+## Acknowledgments :clap: :clap:

-* YouTube, iTunes, and TMDB for providing us with ample content and zero fuss
+* YouTube, iTunes, and TMDB for providing us with ample content and zero fuss.
+* canistream.it for directing users to sources for streaming content (legally)
+* Professors & TAs @ NU
 * Users!
-After all, this app was designed for ya'll :)
+After all, this app was designed for ya'll

+_**Reel It was created to meet the following objectives, as delineated for Project 1**_
+* Integrate functionaility across 2+ APIs using AJAX to pull data
+* Meet good quality coding standards
+* Polished UI
+* User input validation
+* Utilize persistent data storage
+* Mobile responsive

+> _**Disclaimer:** While this project uses TMDb, YouTube, and iTunes APIs, it is not endorsed or certified by TMDb, YouTube, or iTunes._